 This new law will benefit ALL victims of child sex abuse in Arkansas.
 Some parts of the law will be permanent going forward and some parts of the law are temporary and have a limited time for action.
-The law extends the statute of limitation (SOL) for filing civil claims from age 21 to age 55 and opens a 2-year revival window for expired claims.
+The law eliminates the statute of limitation (SOL) for filing civil claims and reopens a 2-year revival window for expired claims.